silviaCerby/gitbook/docs/getting_started/cerby_mobile_app/install-and-configure-the-cerby-mobile-app-on-ios.md

   3. Tap the **Next** button.
 The login page of your identity provider (IdP) is displayed.
   4. Log in to your IdP.
 The **Turn on Face ID to unlock Cerby** screen is displayed.

-The next step is 5\.
-Turn on the Biometrics Login on your iPhone.
+The next step is [5.
+Turn on the Biometrics Login on your iPhone](install-and-configure-the-cerby-mobile-app-on-ios.md#id-5.-turn-on-the-biometrics-login-on-your-iphone).

 ### 5\.
 Turn on the Biometrics Login on your iPhone